splunk/observability-workshop/docs/smartagent/k3s.md

     export REALM=<replace_with_splunk_realm>
     ```

 Install the Smart Agent or OpenTelemetry Collector using the Splunk Helm chart.
-Firstly, add the Splunk Helm chart repository to Helm and update.
+First, add the Splunk Helm chart repository to Helm and update.

 === "Smart Agent"